 - Where will it be stored?
 Have an agreed online location which is safe for pupils to access, and set clear expectations with pupils and parents that content should not be re-uploaded onto any other platform.

 - Will it be effective?
 Don’t spend hours creating whole lessons of content.
 Videos are likely to be most effective (and watched!) in short bursts.
 What can you effectively teach in a relatively short amount of time, and how might you supplement this with other materials and activities for pupils to complete.

 - Beware of introducing misconceptions.
 When delivering content online, you won’t be there to ensure misconceptions and errors are not developing.
 Can you set tasks for pupils to check understanding after they have watched online content?

 Using iPad to prepare or deliver distance learning materials?
 Apple have produced some helpful videos around making content and using Apple’s Everyone Can Code and Everyone Can Create guides and links to useful apps.

 Thinking of Live streaming lessons?

-There are a few school-friendly tools available for this, and we strongly advise schools to use using a tool which is already in place.
-Google Gsuite’s ‘Hangouts Meet’ and Microsoft’s ‘Teams’ two of the most well-known ones and schools who have these in place can exercise some administrator control over what pupils and staff can see and do.
+There are a few school-friendly tools available for this, and we strongly advise that, where possible, schools use a tool which is already in place.
+Gsuite’s ‘Hangouts Meet’ and Microsoft’s ‘Teams’ are two of the most well-known ones on the market and schools who have these in place can exercise some administrator control over what pupils and staff can see and do.

 If you are planning to adopt a new tool for this, or use an exisiting tool differently, then you must ensure its use meets GDPR requirements and we strongly advise you to carry out a risk assessment before use, particuarly with safeguarding in mind.